 Live Action TV

-- 1000 Ways to Die had a man killed by rats that had gnawed through his face and head into his brain.
+- One Thousand Ways To Die had a man killed by rats that had gnawed through his face and head into his brain.

 - In one episode of Survivorman, Les Stroud is stranded on a tropical island that is utterly overrun with hordes of ship rats, against which Stroud has to build a shelter.
 Of course, this being Survivorman, he also ends up eating several of the rats.